Bōsōzoku - The Biker Gangs of Japan

 That’s where motorcycles step in.
 Emerging as an affordable and thrilling means of transportation and leisure in post-war Japan, the popularity of motorcycles went through the roof, especially with the Japanese automotive industry still in its early stages of development.
 Being popular among ex-fighter pilots, motorcycles became synonymous with adrenaline and entertainment.

-As motorcycle culture was on the rise, gatherings and group rides became more popular, slowly becoming more reckless, fast and loud over time.
+As motorcycle culture was on the rise, gatherings and gang rides became more popular, slowly becoming more reckless, fast and loud over time.
 These gatherings eventually evolved into what came to be known as the “Kaminari Zoku”, or the "lightning tribes."

 Japanese biker gangs

 Enter the 1970s, and a new generation of young bikers arrives to transform the scene.
-Inspired by new values and rebellious Western influences, this fresh batch of thrill-seekers quickly found meaning and belonging in the biker groups.
+Inspired by new values and rebellious Western influences, this fresh batch of thrill-seekers quickly found meaning and belonging in the biker gangs.

 Bosozoku japan